 Even in technical jobs, the ability to communicate and interact with coworkers is critical to the work getting accomplished.
 You might think that teamwork is not essential in jobs such as software or product development, engineering, or science—you would be wrong.
 The trouble is that none of these employees work alone.

-They are always interdependent on colleagues who need to know what is going on and especially at the intersection of their two jobs.
+They are always interdependent on colleagues who need to know what is going on and especially at the intersection of their jobs with those of others.
 The ability to participate in a teamwork environment is an essential workplace skill.

 With the current workplace emphasis on employees telecommuting or working remotely, long-distance teamwork skills are fast becoming a must-have for employees who wish to work a flexible, non-traditional schedule.

-I strongly recommend that every candidate interview and assessment include several questions that allow the candidate to demonstrate his or her ability to work in an environment that emphasizes teams and teamwork.
-You can't work successfully in today's workplaces without the ability to interact effectively with colleagues.
+Every candidate interview and assessment should include several questions that allow the candidate to demonstrate his or her ability to work in an environment that emphasizes teams and teamwork.
+You can't work successfully in today's workplaces without the ability to interact effectively with colleagues—often remotely.

 - Give an example of a successful project that you were part of.
 What was your role?
 What made the project successful in your view?

-- Describe a situation from your past work experiences in which you have determined a team was the best potential solution to a problem, a needed process improvement or a planned change.
+- Describe a situation from your past work experiences in which you have determined a team was the best potential solution to a problem, needed process improvement, or a planned change.
 How did the team work out for you?
-Was it the correct decision in retrospect?
+Was it the correct decision you made, in retrospect?